zedlopez/ifm/Writing with Inform.md

 Inform can write to two different formats.
 Neither of these is proprietary, and neither was created by the authors of Inform: each format is a community property, defined by published standards documents.
 An individual Inform project can make its own choice of story file format, using that project's Settings panel.
 Outside the Inform app, Inform can even be used at the command line to generate C programs rather than story files, and those can be compiled to run on almost any computer.

 Newly created projects are set up with the Glulx format.
 This has largely taken over from an earlier format called the Z-machine, but Inform can still generate a version 8 Z-machine file (a so-called "z8") if required.
-The Z-machine is of historic importance, and may continue to be useful for certain tasks where Glulx support is not yet available, but most users will want to keep the Glulx format set all of the time.

-Internally, the Inform application uses a tool called Inform 6 (which was once the entire Inform system) as the final stage in manufacturing the story file.
-Inevitably, though, this can go wrong if the story is so large or complex that it exceeds some fundamental limitation of the current story file format.
-This is only likely to happen with the Z-machine format, since Glulx has a huge capacity; so the cure here is to switch to Glulx in the Settings.
-But if that's not possible for some reason – say, if we want a story file playable on a tiny handheld computer unable to manage Glulx – we still have a few options.
-Unless the story is very large (in which case there is little we can do), the "z8" format is most likely to be exhausted for lack of what is called "readable memory", with a message like so:

-	This program has overflowed the maximum readable-memory size of the Z-machine format.
-See the memory map below: the start of the area marked "above readable memory" must be brought down to $10000 or less.
+The Z-machine is of great historic importance, but most users will want to keep the Glulx format set all of the time.
+The Z-machine itself came in a number of versions, and Inform 7 can only usefully make stories for its largest form (though even that was tiny by modern standards).
+Authors who want to use Inform to compile new works of IF for highly memory-constrained retro hardware — for example, vintage Commodore 64s or BBC Micros from the early 1980s, whose total memory is smaller than the storage now needed for a single app icon — are better off using Inform 6 than Inform 7, and using special libraries tailored for a low memory overhead.
+See for example [the Puny Inform project website](https://github.com/johanberntsson/PunyInform).

-followed by a tabulation of how the Z-machine's storage has been used, a large but not very useful diagram.
-The first time one runs into the problem on a large project, it can be postponed, by adding the following to the source:
+But users who do select the Z-machine option should find that everything works well enough provided they keep the story modest in size.
+The first time one runs into hard limits on such a project, the issue can be postponed, by adding the following to the source:

 	Use memory economy.

 (Economy cuts down the verbosity of some of the testing commands, but otherwise subtracts no performance.)
 Writing this into the source is the equivalent of a diver switching to an emergency oxygen tank: it gives us a generous safety margin, but also tells us that now is the time to wrap things up.

-If we hit the problem again, genuine cuts must be made.
+Beyond that, genuine cuts would need to be made.
 As a general rule, the most memory-expensive ingredients of an Inform design are various-to-various relations between large kinds such as "thing" or, if there are many rooms, "room".
 Other than that, if a kind has been festooned with new properties and we have created dozens of items of that kind, then we can get a fairly large saving simply by doing without one of those properties; and so on.

 The ultimate memory-saving device, of course, is the one used by book publishers when there are too many pages to bind: to cut the design into two stories, Part I and Part II.